-Avoid insecticides until First Cover, and then use wettable guthion.
-If fruit-feeding worms are a historic problem, add 15% wettable parathion at 1 pound per 100 gallons at the time of Pink.
+Avoid insecticides until First Cover, and then use wettable Guthion.
+If fruit-feeding worms are a historic problem, add 15% wettable Parathion at 1 pound per 100 gallons at the time of Pink.
 Do not use Parathion again on Golden Delicious until after Second Cover, and then at no higher rate than one pound of 15% wettable or its equivalent per 100 gallons.
 Any of the pesticide chemicals suggested for apples in Michigan may be used before Pink and after Second Cover without danger of injury to the fruit.

-Jonathan:-Although not as easily injured as Golden Delicious, this variety is russeted by certain pesticides when freezing temperatures (32° F. and lower) occur just before, during or shortly after Bloom.
-In years when the air temperature drops to 32° F. or lower at Bloom or shortly thereafter, use Captan through Second Cover, or Cyprex no higher than 1⁄4 pound per 100 gallons.
+Jonathan:-Although not as easily injured as Golden Delicious, this variety is russeted by certain pesticides when freezing temperatures ( $32^\circ$ F. and lower) occur just before, during or shortly after Bloom.
+In years when the air temperature drops to $32^\circ$ F. or lower at Bloom or shortly thereafter, use Captan through Second Cover, or Dodine (Cyprex) no higher than /4 pound per 100 gallons.

-Jonathan may be unfavorably russeted from the use of bordeaux or fixed copper plus hydrated lime during Bloom for the control of fireblight when freezing temperatures have occurred any time after Pink and before the application is made.
-See apple schedule for timing and materials for fireblight control during and after Bloom.
+Jonathan may be unfavorably russeted from the use of Bordeaux or fixed copper plus hydrated lime during Bloom for the control of fireblight when freezing temperatures have occurred any time after Pink and before the application is made.
+See Apple Spray Schedule for timing and materials for fireblight control during and after Bloom.

 If back action beyond 25 hours is required to control scab, use mercury with half-strength captan providing tree development is no later than Bloom.
-After Bloom for "back action", use Dichlone at 1⁄2 pound plus captan at 1 pound per 100 gallons.
+After Bloom for "back action", use Dichlone (Phygon) at $\frac{1}{4}$ pound plus Captan at 1 pound per 100 gallons.
 If no freezing air temperatures occur at Pink or thereafter, any of the fungicides as suggested for apples in Michigan may be used with safety.

 The use of parathion at Petal Fall following freezing injury close to Bloom frequently causes undue stem cavity russeting.
-Delay the use of an insecticide until First Cover and use wettable guthion.
+Delay the use of an insecticide until First Cover and then use wettable Guthion.